sandberg-lab/Smart-seq3/ss3iso/README.md

 Options:
 ```
 -i, --inputBAM: input ZUMIs BAM path.
 Note: Use the BAM with UB:Z barcode included.
-Missing values should be filtered in advance.
+Aligned reads with missing UB:Z barcodes should be filtered in advance.
 -c, --config: the required pipeline configuration file
 -e, --experiment: the name of the experiment/study
 -o, --outputDir: the output directory